ruis0ng/ruis0ng.github.io/_pages/cv.md

   * Developed a cross-platform app using Vue.js and Electron to visualize coding focus through dynamic flower animations.
   * Tracks task switching and concentration time, providing intuitive feedback.
   * Evaluated effectiveness through user studies and data analysis.
-  * Tech stack: Vue.js and Electron
+  * Tech stack: Vue.js and Electron.
 * Website Accessibility Analysis and Improvement
   * Evaluated and improved website accessibility with a team.
   * Utilized JavaScript and JAWS to enhance screen reader support and keyboard navigation.
-  * Documented the issues and implemented fixes
+  * Documented the issues and implemented fixes.
 * Human-Computer Interaction Project
   * Designed and developed a prototype app for horse owners to find veterinary services.
   * Conducted user research, Figma design and implementation, and usability testing in a team.